var vs let vs const

 - var: Does not respect block scope.
 Variables declared with

-are function-scoped or globally scoped, regardless of blocks. - let: Respects block scope.
+varare function-scoped or globally scoped, regardless of blocks. - let: Respects block scope.
 Variables declared with

-are confined to the block in which they are defined, such as if statements or loops. - const: Variables declared with const are confined to the block in which they are defined, such as if statements or loops.
+letare confined to the block in which they are defined, such as if statements or loops. - const: Variables declared with const are confined to the block in which they are defined, such as if statements or loops.

 - var: Does not respect block scope.
 Variables declared with

-is still widely used in legacy codebases and for certain scenarios where function-scoping or hoisting behavior is desired.
+In modern JavaScript development, let is generally preferred over var due to its block scoping behavior, which helps in writing cleaner and more predictable code.
+However, var is still widely used in legacy codebases and for certain scenarios where function-scoping or hoisting behavior is desired.

 Comments